What to Plant with Verbena

 Using Verbena as a Spiller

-When I want a dependable Verbena spiller that can handle heat and still look good, I reach for Homestead Purple or Homestead Hot Pink.
-These varieties naturally trail and drape, making them excellent choices for hanging baskets and elevated containers where you want soft, flowing edges.
-I’ve used them in baskets paired with upright plants like coleus or grasses, and they always spill just enough to make the container feel full without becoming messy.
-What I appreciate most is how they keep blooming through heat and dry spells—long after other spillers start to fade.
-For baskets in sunny spots, Homestead Verbenas bring color, movement, and reliability all season long.
+When I want a dependable Verbena spiller that can handle heat and still look good, I reach for Homestead Purple or Hot Pink.
+These varieties naturally trail and drape, making them excellent choices for hanging baskets and elevated containers where soft, flowing edges are part of the design.
+I have used them alongside upright plants such like Angelonia, and they consistently soften the container's edges without overwhelming the other plants.
+Their relaxed habit adds movement and helps create the full, finished look that makes a container feel professionally designed.

 Pairing Verbena for a Colorful, Thriving Garden

-When paired thoughtfully, Verbena becomes more than just a filler—it becomes a unifying design element that ties gardens together with color, movement, and life.
-Whether anchoring beds, filling containers, or weaving through pollinator gardens, Verbena rewards gardeners with season-long performance and effortless beauty.
-Ready to add Verbena to your garden?
+When paired thoughtfully, Verbena becomes much more than a flowering plant.
+It serves as a unifying element that connects different parts of the garden with color, texture, movement, and pollinator activity.
+With the right companions, Verbena helps create plantings that feel balanced, natural, and full of life from late Spring until Frost.
 Explore our Best Varieties and enjoy vibrant blooms that thrive all season long.